Talking to your child about the dangers of drugs

 What to do if your child is taking drugs

-If you discover your child is taking drugs, your natural reaction may be to panic.
-However, it’s important you stay calm, talk to them and reassure them.
+If you discover your child is taking drugs, it’s important you stay calm, talk to them and reassure them.

 - let them explain in their own words what they've done